-There’s some wiggle room here, but if your topic is too far off-base, it’s going to weaken your link.
+There’s some wiggle room here, but if your topic is too far off-base and not included on a relevant site to your website, it’s going to weaken quality of your link.

 There’s some evidence to suggest that the higher up your link is in a page, the more authority it’s going to pass.